kamilfranek/kamilfranek.github.io/_posts/2018-01-14-3-essential-tips-how-to-evaluate-your-sales-team-performance.md

 Another situation where it might be fine to use traditional leaderboard is when you've already taken potential into account in your sales targets and you rank salespeople based on quota fulfillment, not absolute sales.
 In that case, if you allocated targets centrally based on your potential "driver" to individual salespeople and are not reallocating them after that, you are already doing what I will try to suggest as a tip #1.

-## Tip #1: Fix your Leaderboard By Taking Into Account Territory/Portfolio Potential
+## Tip #1: Fix Your Leaderboard By Taking Into Account Territory/Portfolio Potential

 If you want to rank salespeople really by how good they are at selling and mitigate at least to some extent how lucky they were to be allocated good portfolio or territory, you need some other tool than traditional leaderboard.